Encouraging greater diversity and inclusion at Calvary

 - care for the whole person.

-Calvary seeks to improve equitable access to our employees and for the people who use our services, to ensure they feel valued and welcome, and have information in an accessible format to make informed choices about their health and care.
+Calvary seeks to improve equitable access to our employees and for the people who use our services, to ensure they feel safe, valued and welcome, and have information in an accessible format to make informed choices about their health and care.

 Recognising the value of a diverse workplace, Calvary offers employees access to flexible working arrangements, paid parental leave, and access to employee assistance programs.